I still have no idea what I'm doing.

 1. Think healthy.
 Chopping fruit and vegetables and making meals from scratch is extra work, but fresh foods are cheaper than packaged or frozen.

 2. Think about specials.
 I still dislike reading the newspaper flyers.
 What I don't mind is flipping through coupons and sales on my smart phone.
 My local grocery store has a shopping app, and it shows the current flyer, along with coupons I can add to my shopper's card.
+I still organize my paper coupons, but this app helps.
 It even has space for my list.
 Very convenient - and when I buy specials, often in bulk, I use my deep freezer.

 3. Think combination.
 Tons of recipes are on the Internet.
 Most of them are delicious.
 Most of them also want special spices, and fancy pasta.